Marshall-Bits/module-2-summary/README.md

 - **CRUD**: Create, Read, Update, Delete.
 The four basic operations you can perform on data.

 - **REST**: Representational State Transfer.
 An architectural style for designing networked applications.
 It uses a stateless, client-server, cacheable communications protocol.
+RESTful is typically used to refer to web services implementing such an architecture.

 ---